areinking/InfoTrackSEO/README.md

   * Create the InfoTrackSEO database
   * The connection string is set for trusting windows authentication for the current user
   * The database `should` automatically be migrated up when debugging
+* Debug with a script:
+  * Open a powershell terminal
+  * Make sure your current session can run scripts with `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process`
+  * Run debug.ps1 `.\debug.ps1`
+    * Two new terminals will be open to run the API and Web projects
+  * When finished, just close the new terminals that were opened
+* Debug using VS Code:
   * On the debug tab, launch the api project with .NET Core Launch (api) selection
   * Launch the web project with the .NET CoreLaunch (web) selection
+* Debug using Visual Studio:
+  * Right click on the API project and Web project, go to debug and then run
 * A list will populate with previous entries
 * Enter keywords, a url to search for, and choose the search engine, and then click Submit
   * The results will be added to the list below